VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 This page is meant to give you a taste, not a full list.
 There's so many niche languages, [esolangs](https://esolangs.org/wiki/Main_Page), and outright jokes gone to far (like [emojicode](https://www.emojicode.org)) to possibly make this list exhaustive.

 This also means it's quite possible your favorite language isn't here.
-Depending on how esoteric it is, it may not even be on [pldb](https://pldb.com/lists/languages.html) or [Awesome Programming Languages (GitHub)](https://github.com/ChessMax/awesome-programming-languages), in which case, congrats, you've truly found something strange.
+Depending on how esoteric it is, it may not even be on [pldb](https://pldb.com/lists/languages.html) or [Awesome Programming Languages](https://github.com/ChessMax/awesome-programming-languages), in which case, congrats, you've truly found something strange.

 Still though, you may be here just to get a better idea of the answer to the questions all people learning their first language begin to wonder: